Where can I find reliable information about the coronavirus?

 Housing and Rental Relief

 Homeowners with a government-backed1 mortgage may request a forbearance for up to 180 days if they are experiencing financial hardship due to COVID-19.
 The period can be extended another 180 days if the borrower requests it.
-In addition, servicers of federally backed mortgage loans cannot initiate any foreclosure process for at least 60 days beginning March 18, 2020.
-If you don’t have a federally backed mortgage, you still may have relief options.
+In addition, servicers of federally-backed mortgage loans cannot initiate any foreclosure process until at least January 31, 2021.
+If you don’t have a federally-backed mortgage, you still may have relief options.
 For more information, please contact your mortgage servicer.
 Check your last billing statement for your servicer's contact information.

-For 120 days following March 27, 2020, landlords with government-backed1 mortgages cannot evict tenants or charge fees or penalties for nonpayment of rent.
+As of August 27, 2020, landlords with government-backed1 mortgages cannot evict tenants or charge fees or penalties for nonpayment of rent through January 31, 2021.

 1FHFA, HUD, VA, USDA, Fannie Mae, Freddie Mac mortgages